WeraGitHub/SkyProject/README.md

 `pip install -r requirements.txt`

 4. You should generate your own OpenWeather API key in order to use this application.
 You can get a free API key by signing up here. https://openweathermap.org/
+    Once you have your key, paste it in the routes.py file - line 14 `WEATHER_API_KEY = 'your key here!'`

 5. Start the application:
 `python app.py`